wei/website/src/getting-started/migration.md

 ### Importing GraphQL

-When import GraphQL files (`.gql`), imports are still resolved/inlined (using `graphql-import-macro`), but you now get the processed GraphQL query as a string instead of an Apollo AST.
+When importing GraphQL files (`.gql`), imports are still resolved/inlined (using `graphql-import-macro`), but you now get the processed GraphQL query as a string instead of an Apollo AST.

 {% migration %}
 {% samplefile "DataComponent.js" %}